rejmank/blog/content/waste-book.md

+### 17.11 soft kill - watch it burn
+Music to dance to when the world ends.

 ### 16.11 Spinkaci pohadka - divadlo drak
 fuck, i just love this threatre company.
 Story about bed time from chillds perspective and also parents.
 Funny, dreamy, great.